 Gender and race equity

-Aiming at contributing for the women's valorization and empowerment, in August 2010, we joined the seven Principles of Women's Empowerment, thus strengthening our commitment with the gender equity and related to the human rights.
-The Principles of Women's Empowerment are the result of a partnership between the UN Women and the UN Global Pact, of which we are signatory.
+All our companies have unified policies and share experiences and the development of practices focused on gender issues.
+In order to contribute to the appreciation and empowerment of women, in August 2010, we adhered to the seven Women's Empowerment Principles, thus reinforcing our commitment to gender equity and respect for human rights.
+The Women's Empowerment Principles are the result of a partnership between UN Women and the UN Global Compact, to which we are signatories.

 Find out the percentage of women and men in management positions in our companies: